jakerella/chat-app-homework/README.md

 * `POST /login`
   Call this endpoint to log the user in.
 You must pass a JSON object in the POST body that looks like:
   `{ "username": "myname" }`
+  And you will get back an object with the `username` and `token` back (for use in authorization for future API requests)
 * `POST /chat`
   Call ths endpoint to send a chat message once you've logged in.
 The POST body must be JSON in the following format:
-  `{ "message": "my chat message", "username": "myname" }`
+  `{ "message": "my chat message", "token": "..." }`
+  Note that the token must be the same one that you received upon logging in!

 When you get a successful response from the `/login` endpoint then you need to hide the login form and show the chat message interface.
-You don't really _need_ to do anything when you send a chat message, but there are some nice things you could do for the user.
+You don't really _need_ to do anything when you send a chat message, but there are some nice things you could do for the user - like clear out the input so they can type a new message!